 Asbestos can cause different types of cancer to develop.
 The type of cancer that develops depends on where the asbestos fibers lodge themselves inside of someone’s body.

-- Non-Small Cell Lung Cancer: Non-small cell lung cancer makes up 85-90% of all lung cancer.
+Non-small cell lung cancer makes up 85-90% of all lung cancer.
 This form of lung cancer doesn’t grow as fast.
-However, it is less responsive to current treatments.
+However, it is less responsive to current treatment options.
 There are a few different subtypes based on the shape and size of the cells.

-- Other Cancers: Asbestos fibers may settle in other areas of the body.
+Asbestos fibers may settle in other areas of the body.
 For example, a person may cough up asbestos fibers that are stuck in their lungs.
 If they accidentally swallow the fibers, they can settle in other areas.
-Cancers of the larynx, ovaries, and testicles have also been linked to asbestos particles in some cases.
+Laryngeal, testicular, and ovarian cancer have also been linked to asbestos particles in some cases.

 There is no way to cure any form of cancer caused by asbestos exposure.
 However, if caught early on, treatments can help control the spread of tumors and reduce cancer-related symptoms, including weight loss and shortness of breath.

 Other Asbestos Cancer Risk Factors